JETSCAPE/SummerSchool2023/July19_Hydro/README.md

 > Note: We will be running the following command lines in directory: `X-SCAPE/build`

-If you have already installed the python modules `matplotlib` and `scipy` in your own computer, then you just open a new terminal, and run the command `jupyter notebook` to launch the jupyter notebook.
+If you have already installed `jupyter` and the python modules `matplotlib` and `scipy` in your own computer, then you just open a new terminal, and run the command `jupyter notebook` to launch the jupyter notebook.
 If you haven't installed them, you can launch jupyter notebook inside the docker contain with the following command in our working directory (**`~/X-SCAPE/build`**),